EinS4ckZwiebeln/IcarusAdvancedAnticheat/docs/CONTRIBUTING.md

 }
 ```

 When creating a new module, please ensure that the module is registered by the module loader in the `App.ts` file.
-Also, the new module must have an entry in the `config.lua` file with an `enabled = <boolean>` property.
-Otherwise the script won't run.
+The new module also must have an entry in the `config.lua` file with an `enabled = <boolean>` property.
+Otherwise, the resource won't run.

 ```typescript
 // Add this below the other modules inside the App.ts file.